Handbook for Gen Z

 That’s not automatically an advantage.

-Matters more than how much of it you can access.
+Knowing how to think about information matters more than how much of it you can access

 The SIFT method for evaluating information accuracy